Jefferson County Department of Health

 Pelham, Alabama 35124

 Free, confidential HIV and STD testing, education, and counseling services are available at the Magic City Wellness Center.
 Testing may include a urine sample, finger prick, and/or vaginal/rectal swab.
 UAB processes the tests with results within two business days for chlamydia, gonorrhea, and trichomoniasis, and in 20 minutes for syphilis, hepatitis C, and HIV.
-Appointments aren’t necessary during clinic hours, which are 9:00 a.m. to 4:00 p.m. on Mondays, Tuesdays, Thursdays, and Fridays, and 2:30 p.m. to 6:30 p.m. on Wednesdays.
+Testing is provided in clinic by appointment with Quest Laboratories and may be billed to insurance or with self pay.
+Clinic hours are 8:00 a.m. to 5:00 p.m. on Mondays and Wednesdays and 9:00 a.m. to 6:00 p.m. on Tuesdays and Thursdays.
 Individuals can also contact the Education Director to schedule an appointment outside regular hours if needed.

 Birmingham AIDS Outreach offers free, confidential HIV and STD testing for chlamydia, gonorrhea, syphilis, hepatitis C, and trichomoniasis.
 Individuals with reactive HIV tests are immediately given another oral swab test, which is sent to an off-site lab for confirmatory results within seven business days.
 UAB processes STD tests with results in two business days.
 Appointments aren’t required, except for those needing to schedule testing outside of regular hours.
-Clinic hours are Mondays, Tuesdays, Thursdays, and Fridays from 9:00 a.m. to 4:00 p.m. and Wednesdays from 2:30 p.m. to 6:00 p.m.
+Normal clinic hours are Mondays, Tuesdays, Thursdays, and Fridays from 9:00 a.m. to 4:00 p.m. and Wednesdays from 2:30 p.m. to 6:00 p.m.
+During COVID-19, the organization is offering free drive-thru testing in their parking lot Monday-Thursday 12:00 p.m. to 5:15 p.m.
+They offer a take-home/drop-off box kit test for STD/STI tests and HIV tests are done in person in the drive-thru.

 205 32nd Street South